Sufiya4/supersimplediscordbottrial/README.md

-This is a trial bot, a simple discord chat bot. very basic.
+This is a trial bot, a simple discord chat bot. very basic. (uses UptimeRobot to keep the bot online on discord)